icdocsoc/emails/markdown/2015-11-25-no-more-industry-events.md

 # Apply to our sponsors

-For information on how to apply to our other **fabulous** sponsors, please visit [here](internal.docsoc.co.uk) where we have a description and a direct link to how to apply
+For information on how to apply to our **fabulous** sponsors, please visit [here](internal.docsoc.co.uk) where we have a description and a direct link to how to apply

 ---